Richard Saltonstall Professor of Population Sciences

 Contributions to Research

 The primary focus of my research is on the discovery and translation of interventions to enhance maternal and child health and development.
-Over the past two decades my group has led the design and implementation of more than 20 randomized controlled trials of maternal, neonatal and child health, and infectious diseases, with emphasis on nutritional factors.
-We also undertake observational studies to understand the broader epidemiology of global health challenges, with a focus on developing countries.
-In the past 10 years, we have expanded our work to study the scale up and translation of various interventions that we and others have shown to be efficacious, and we pursue this in partnerships that integrate multiple public health disciplines.
-Our findings are disseminated through more than 250 papers to date that I have authored or co-authored.
+Over the past 25 years my group has led the design and implementation of more than 30 randomized controlled trials of maternal/neonatal and child/adolescent health, and infectious diseases, with emphasis on nutritional factors.
+We also undertake observational studies to understand the broader epidemiology of global health challenges, with a focus on developing countries in Africa and Asia.
+In the past 15 years, we have expanded our work to study the scale up and translation of various interventions that we and others have shown to be efficacious, and we pursue this in partnerships that integrate multiple public health disciplines.
+Our findings are disseminated through more than 450 papers to date that I have authored or co-authored.

-About six million children under age five die each year and close to 200 million children have not reached their optimal development.
-Malnutrition is the underlying contributing factor in close to a half of all child deaths, and similarly it is a significant contributor to poor child development.
-We examine the inter-relationships of prenatal nutrition, adverse pregnancy outcomes and maternal and child health, and long term disability and economic productivity.
+About five million children under age five die each year and close to 200 million children have not reached their optimal development.
+Malnutrition is the underlying contributing factor in close to a half of all child deaths, and similarly it is a significant contributor to poor child and adolescent development.
+We examine the inter-relationships of prenatal nutrition, adverse pregnancy outcomes, maternal and child/adolescent health, and long term disability and economic productivity.

 Infections remain major causes of morbidity and mortality, and contribute to a vicious cycle that increases the risk of malnutrition and weakens the immune system, leading to higher risk and severity of new infections.
 We conduct randomized trials to determine the safety and efficacy of nutritional (and other) interventions to interrupt this cycle.
 In a large randomized trial among HIV-infected adults, we reported that a daily multivitamin supplement provided to individuals who were in early stages of HIV disease significantly improved immune status, reduced rates of wasting and anemia, slowed clinical disease progression, and improved survival.
 Our studies, with others, contributed to the evidence promoting the provision of nutritional supplements as adjunct preventive therapy to prolong the time needed before antiretroviral therapy is warranted.

-Over the past 10 years, we have worked with our partners in Tanzania to scale up care and treatment for HIV/AIDS in the Dar es Salaam region (~ 100,000 patients) with support from the President’s Emergency Plan for AIDS Relief (PEPFAR).
-In addition to major efforts to introduce antiretroviral therapy, training of all cadres of health workers, supply chain of drugs and diagnostics, and capacity for quality care and laboratory monitoring, our efforts included establishing a robust evaluation agenda that we used to develop lessons learnt that we disseminated through our publications.
+Starting in 2004, we have worked with our partners in Tanzania to introduce on a large scale interventions for care and treatment for HIV/AIDS in the Dar es Salaam region (~ 150,000 patients) with support from the President’s Emergency Plan for AIDS Relief (PEPFAR Track 1 grantees).
+In addition to major efforts to introduce antiretroviral therapy, training of all cadres of health workers, strengthening supply chain of drugs and diagnostics, and enhancing capacity for quality care and laboratory monitoring, our efforts included establishing a robust evaluation agenda that we used to develop lessons learnt that we disseminated through our publications.
 We culminated this PEPFAR effort by the establishment of an independent Tanzanian non-governmental organization, Management and Development for Health (MDH) to whom we transitioned program activities, and with whom we continue to collaborate on academic pursuits.

-In partnership with colleagues at Harvard Global Health Institute and other institutions, we convened a multi-year Forum around agriculture, nutrition and health.
-The Forum addresses and documents the existing gaps between agricultural development and its unfulfilled health and nutritional benefits; advances the research agenda for scaling up proven agricultural and nutritional interventions for optimal health; and provides the opportunity for experts in multi-disciplinary fields to interact in an effort to establish a common language to better understand the full pathway of change from agricultural and nutritional processes to improvements in health at the population level.
+In partnership with colleagues across Harvard and other institutions, we convened a multi-year program around agriculture, nutrition and health.
+The program addresses and documents the existing gaps between agricultural development and its unfulfilled health and nutritional benefits; advances the research agenda for scaling up proven agricultural and nutritional interventions for optimal health; and provides the opportunity for experts in multi-disciplinary fields to interact in an effort to establish a common language to better understand the full pathway of change from agricultural and nutritional processes to improvements in health at the population level.

 We are pursuing further efforts to address the problems of chronic hunger, hidden hunger, and maternal and neonatal mortality by providing interventions that are simple, affordable, and effective and applying delivery mechanisms that strengthen health systems and bridge the gaps between health facilities and the community.
 Our efforts are being extended to include partnership with institutions in Ethiopia applying our model of convening, building local capacity, scaling up and transforming, and stepping back to a supportive technical role.